Co-Parenting Tips for Divorced Parents

 - Better understand problem solving.
 Children who see their parents continuing to work together are more likely to learn how to effectively and peacefully solve problems themselves.

 - Have a healthy example to follow.
-By cooperating with the other parent, you are establishing a life pattern your children can carry into the future.
+By cooperating with the other parent, you are establishing a life pattern your children can carry into the future to build and maintain stronger relationships.

-The key to co-parenting is to focus on your children—and your children only.
-Yes, this can be very difficult.
-It means that your own emotions—any anger, resentment, or hurt—must take a back seat to the needs of your children.
+Successful co-parenting means that your own emotions—any anger, resentment, or hurt—must take a back seat to the needs of your children.
 Admittedly, setting aside such strong feelings may be the hardest part of learning to work cooperatively with your ex, but it’s also perhaps the most vital.
 Co-parenting is not about your feelings, or those of your ex-spouse, but rather about your child’s happiness, stability, and future well-being.

 Separating feelings from behavior